mahotilo/Bootstrap-Carousel/README.md

 * Supports a new style of responsive carousel height sizing.
    If height="" or "auto", the size of the carousel is determined based on the responsive size of the first image in the series (width=100%; height= auto)

+#Changelog
+* remove jquery.mobile.custom.js and use swipe detection in carousel.js